yetanotherchris/nooptime/README.md

 ### Technology

-- ASP.NET Core MVC 2.0
+- ASP.NET Core MVC 3.0
 - Postgres 9+ (using Marten as a NoSQL datastore)
 - Docker for Linux (maybe Windows later)
-- Front end technology TBD.
+- VueJS.

 ## Developing from the source